charliereese/terra_boi/README.md

 # TerraBoi

-This ruby gem was created by [Charlie Reese](https://charliereese.ca/about) to get rails applications deployed into production as quickly and easily as possible.
+This ruby gem was created by [Charlie Reese](https://charliereese.ca/about) at [Clientelify](https://clientelify.com) to get rails applications deployed into production as quickly and easily as possible.

 **Raison d'etre**: creating basic infrastructure to house production SaaS applications on AWS is tedious and boring.
 It's often a similar process every time, and every time it sucks.